 One suggested blend consists of 65% Brazilian beans, 20% Central American ones (look for some from Guatemala or El Salvador), and 15% Robusta beans, which produce a clean flavor that balances out the others.

-Of course, you’ll need to experiment a bit before you determine your ideal espresso blend.
+Of course, you’ll need to experiment with custom coffees a bit before you determine your ideal espresso blend.

 Mixing Coffee Beans After Roasting Them